jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 ### Answer Files

 Most operating system installations are designed for a manual install process.
 This makes sense as for almost 40 years we have been using PC's (Personal Computers).
 A first step in automating the install process is to automate the answering of the installation questions.
-This is the most repetive process of the install, as well as something that is not conducive to the human, as you spend most of your time waiting.
+This is the most repetitive process of the install, as well as something that is not conducive to the human, as you spend most of your time waiting.

 #### Fedora and Kickstart

 The first solution came from Sun in 1994 and was called [Jumpstart](https://en.wikipedia.org/wiki/JumpStart_(Solaris) "jumpstart").
-This was used to hold installtion information and as a target system was booted, it would communicate to the Jumpstart server and complete the entire install over the network, OS and handle configuration.
+This was used to hold installation information and as a target system was booted, it would communicate to the Jumpstart server and complete the entire install over the network, OS and handle configuration.

 The next phase came in Linux with Fedora creating the [Kickstart](https://docs.fedoraproject.org/en-US/fedora/f28/install-guide/appendixes/Kickstart_Syntax_Reference/#appe-kickstart-syntax-reference "Kickstart Reference") answer file system.
 Kickstart does not handle the part of OS install, but the OS configuration and software retrieval/installation.
 Kickstart files can be generated from a template or scratch or upon a successful install a default kickstart is located in the location ```/root/anaconda-ks.cfg```.
 Examples and explanation resources can be found here: